Tuition and Fees

 - Master of Nursing in Psychiatric Mental Health Nurse Practitioner - Bachelor of Science in Radiation Therapy - 3-Year OCNE Bachelor of Science in Nursing (excluding RN/BS) - Accelerated Bachelor of Science in Nursing

 While the tuition rate for eligible students will remain the same under the OHSU Tuition Promise, other expenses such as fees, books, supplies or equipment charges are subject to change.

 If a student exhausts the specified length of the degree program, they will no longer be eligible for the OHSU Tuition Promise and, at that time, their tuition rate may increase.
-Students wishing to request an extension of their OHSU Tuition Promise may submit an appeal bu emailing Cherie Honnell, Associate Vice Provost for Enrollment Management, at firstname.lastname@example.org.
+Students wishing to request an extension of their OHSU Tuition Promise may submit an appeal by emailing Cherie Honnell, Vice Provost for Enrollment Management & Academic Programs, at firstname.lastname@example.org.
 Appeals are reviewed on a case-by-case basis.
-A student dissatisfied with a decision made by the Associate Vice Provost for Enrollment Management may, with ten (10) days of the date of the notification of the decision, appeal the decision to the OHSU Provost.
+A student dissatisfied with a decision made by the Vice Provost for Enrollment Management & Academic programs may, with ten (10) days of the date of the notification of the decision, appeal the decision to the OHSU Provost.
 An appeal to the OHSU Provost shall be in writing only.
 The Provost's decision shall be final.

 A. Application Fee

 An Application Fee will be assessed to all students seeking formal admission to an OHSU academic program.
 This includes those students advancing from an undergraduate program to a graduate program as well as all international students.
 An application will not be evaluated until the Application Fee has been received.
 The amount of the Application Fee varies and is set by the academic program.
 Application Fees are not refundable.